sfvicente/BlazorBestPracticesAndGuidelines/README.md

 # Blazor | Best Practices and Guidelines

-A collection of best practices and guidelines for application programming and development using the Blazor framework.
+A collection of best practices and guidelines for application programming and development using the _Blazor_ open-source web framework.

 ## Blazor Programming